klaascuvelier/less-css-arrow/README.md

 #Usage

-To create a black box with an 10px high upwards pointing arrow:
+To create a black box with a 10px high upwards pointing arrow:

     .block {
         #arrow > .top(10px, black);